rabbitmq/rabbitmq-website/docs/classic-queues.md

 larger messages from disk too early.
 In **RabbitMQ 3.12** this means messages larger than the embedded threshold (by default, 4096 bytes).

-The index in version 1 has to read entire segment files in order to access the messages inside.
-This can lead to memory usage spikes, especially when many messages are embedded.
-This also leads to spikes in CPU usage due to increased garbage collection.
-In addition, the index will buffer writes and keep data up to 1MB in memory before flushing to disk.

-The index and per-queue store in version 2 will buffer entries.
+The index and per-queue store in version 2 buffer entries.
 This is typically not a concern as far as the index is concerned since it only tracks metadata.
 The per-queue store will however use up to 1MB of memory by default (512KB in the write buffer